 Intel Core Generation i3, i5, i7 and i9

-We can distinguish Intel processors as per the overall performance and cost.
+We can distinguish Intel processors by their overall performance and cost.
 When we look at the Intel Core brand models, we can find they are available in four categories:

 Intel Core i3 processors provide a fantastic mix of performance and price.
 Though not the best for colossal multi-tasking and challenging tasks like editing videos, they provide noticeable performance from the Pentium processors without spending more; you can find them on laptops.

-Intel Core i5 processors are also the best choice for a computer to perform plenty of tasks simultaneously and delve into video and photo editing work.
-They do not cost much as Core i7 processors, but they provide performance that is not very far off.
+Intel Core i5 processors are also the best choice for a computer to perform multiple tasks simultaneously and delve into video and photo editing work.
+They do not cost as much as Core i7 processors, but they provide performance that is far off.
 It is the specification we suggest to many people and can get in the laptop.

 Intel Core i9 chips will be reserved for the specialist computers working on challenging tasks, generally editing big videos.
 These will be overkill for many people, though if you get a chance to use just one surely, you will notice its scintillating speed.

 The naming convention of the Intel Xeon CPU is a bit different from Intel Core processors.
 Intel Core I-series comes with i3, i5, i7 & i9, but Intel Xeon processors come with E, E3, E5 & E7.